garvinguan/emacs-one-time-pad/README.md

 * The marked text should now be decrypted!

 # One Time Pad Encryption Details
-This type is encryption is extremely secure (though inefficient in space) if several rules are followed
+This type of encryption is extremely secure (though inefficient in space) if several rules are followed
 * Never reuse the same key for other data

 Keys should be as different as possible from other keys also used with this encryption